 Finger Lakes/Southern Tier Fishing Reports

-Seneca Lake: Weed mats were still a nuisance when trolling.
-Lake trout were being taken 40 to 80 feet down over 150 to 200 feet of water.
-Flasher and flies in green or white have been working well.
-Vertical jigging was also producing lake trout in 80 to 90 feet of water.
+Seneca Lake: Lake trout were being taken 50 to 85 feet down over 100 to 200 feet of water.
+Flasher and flies in green or white continued to work well.
+Vertical jigging was also producing lakers in 85 to 120 feet of water.

 Canandaigua Lake: Trolling spoons 45 to 60 feet down was yielding lake trout and an occasional rainbow.

 Otisco Lake: The lake is being drawn down, so use caution when boating.
 Like Oneida, some more seasonable weather is needed to start the fall shore walleye bite.

 Owasco Lake: Lake trout were being taken on both the north and south ends, with jigging and trolling both producing fish in the 80- to 100-foot depths.

 Skaneateles Lake: Not much to report.
 Shore fishing may produce a rainbow on marshmallow and worm rigs.

 Susquehanna, Chenango, Tioughnioga and Unadilla rivers: Smallmouth bass and walleye were hitting on crankbaits and live bait like sucker minnows or stonecats.

 Whitney Point Reservoir: Not hearing anything of late, likely because it’s archery season and walleye anglers tend to be tight-lipped.